dolphindb/DolphinDBPlugin/zmq/README_EN.md

 - addr: the address string in the form of "protocol://interface:port", indicating the remote address to be connected to. "protocol" is the underlying transport protocol to use, including tcp, ipc, inproc, and epgm. "interface:port" is the remote IP address and port number.
 - type: a STRING indicating the socket type to be created.
 It can be “ZMQ_SUB” and “ZMQ_PULL”.
-- isConnnect: a Boolean value indicating whether to connect to addr.
-If false the addr is binded.
+- isConnnect: a Boolean value indicating whether to connect to *addr*.
+If false the *addr* is binded.
-- handle: a function or a table used to handle messages sent from zmq
+- handle: a function or a table used to handle messages sent from zmq.
 - parser: is a function for parsing subscribed messages.
 Currently supported functions are `createJsonParser` and `createCsvParser`.
 - prefix: a STRING indicating the message prefix.